yogsototh/Scratch/multi/blog/2010-07-09-Indecidabilities.md

 fr: Me voici le _démiurge_ de cet Univers et te voilà son observateur privilégié.
 en: In the beginning there was only void.
 en: Then a blog post beginning to be written.
-en: I breath profoundly to feel the weight the act I will accomplish.
+en: I breath profoundly to feel the weight of the act I will accomplish.
 en: A last tense moment and...
-I create the _Universe_.
+I _create_ the _Universe_.
 en: An incredible _Universe_ which will exists only the time of this read.
 en: I'm the _demiurge_ of this universe and you are its observer.